signalfx/integrations/collectd-etcd/README.md

 # ![](./img/integrations_etcd.png) etcd

-_This directory consolidates all the metadata associated with the etcd plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-etcd)_
+This directory consolidates all the metadata associated with the etcd plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-etcd).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)